sofie-ventzel/console-finances/README.md

 # Console log finances

 ## Description
-This is an application which helps you learn more about your finances over a timeperiod.
+This is an application which helps you learn more about a companies finances over a timeperiod.
+The company is fictional, and their records are in an attached file.

 ## Deployed link